gdg-x/boomerang/README.md

 10. **cover.url**: _Optional_: If the cover image drawn from your Google+ page does not work with the default layout, you can specify a URL for a specific image instead.
+11. Edit the snippet details in the index.html to change how your page looks when it is shared.

 Building
 ---------------